- やさしい日本語

 In order to obtain Specified Skilled Worker (i) a "skill test" and a "Japanese Language Proficiency Test" are required, but these are also exempted.

-If you submit an "Application for Permission to Change Residence Status" and the necessary documents to obtain "Specified Skilled Worker (i)" to the Regional Immigration Bureau in your jurisdiction before the expiration of your period of stay Technical Intern Training (ii), you can change to Specified Skilled Worker (i).
+As for the application period, you can transfer to Specified Skilled Worker (i) by submitting the "Application for Change of Status of Residence" and the necessary documents for obtaining "Specified Skilled Worker (i)" to the local Immigration Bureau in your jurisdiction before the end of your Technical Intern Training (ii) period of stay.

 Understand the difference between registered support organizations and supervisory organizations